daattali/beautiful-jekyll/_posts/2024-01-15-vmd-denoising.md

 ![Noisy Pressure Signal to Noise Heatmap](https://corradomazzarelli.com/assets/blog_posts/bp.vmd_denoising/noisy_pressure.snr_heatmap.png){: .mx-auto.d-block :}

 On the left, the reconstructed signal was compared to the original noisy signal (as performed in the paper), and on the right the reconstructed signal was compared to the original clean signal to see the true denoising potential of the methodology.
+As expected,

 # Introduction